megagonlabs/sato/README.md

 <img src="diagram-overview.svg" width="800"/>
 Above: Sato architecture.
 Sato's hyrid architecture consists of two basic modules; a topic-aware single-column prediction module and a structured output prediction module.
 The topic-aware module extends
-<a href=https://arxiv.org/pdf/1905.10688.pdf>Sherlock</a>'s single-column prediction model, a deep neural network,  with additional topic subnetworks, incorporating <em>table intent</em> into the model.
+<a href=https://arxiv.org/pdf/1905.10688.pdf>Sherlock</a>'s single-column prediction model (a deep neural network) with additional topic subnetworks, incorporating <em>table intent</em> into the model.
 The structured output prediction module then combines the topic-aware results for all m columns, providing the final semantic type prediction for the columns in the table.

 ## What is Sato useful for?
 Myriad data preparation and information retrieval tasks including data cleaning, integration, discovery and search rely